Loma Linda University Provides Free Dental Care

 (SAN BERNARDINO, Calif.) – Sixteen guests of The Salvation Army recently received free dental screenings and cleanings when the Loma Linda University School of Dentistry brought its “Clinic With A Heart,” to the San Bernardino Corps parking lot.

-“The clinic is actually an RV equipped with two dental chairs, an X-ray station and a sanitizer,” said Perry Burtch, DDS, who supervised a team of four student dentists when the clinic went to The Salvation Army.
+“The clinic is actually an RV equipped with two dental chairs, an X-ray station and a sanitizer,” said Perry Burtch, Chiropractor Oshkosh, who supervised a team of four student dentists when the clinic went to The Salvation Army.
 “We go to various locations throughout the year because we want to help as many people as we can.”